Standard steps of importing into the Netherlands

 12. Make a list of the required import documents

 You need import documents if you import products from abroad.
 For imports from EU countries, you usually only need a transport document, an invoice, and a delivery note.
+You will need extra documents or permits for certain products.
 You usually need additional documents for shipments from non-EU countries.
 For example:

 - customs documents